EliotKhachi/syncComputers/README.md

 ## Description
 `rsync` is used to sync the home directories.
 `exclude.txt` includes all the directories and files to exclude from `rsync`.
+Manually edit to your content.
 `apt.txt` includes all the packages explicitly installed via the apt package manager.
 `snap.txt` includes all the snap packages installed.
+`other.txt` includes all other commands to run to fill in gaps as needed.
+Manually edit to your content.
 `pushHome.sh` is the script used to push changes to the remote server.
 `pullHome.sh` is the script used to pull changes from the remote server.